rmwenzel/ames_house_prices/explore/index.md

 i.e. $D(X, Y) \in [0, 1]$.
 Since $D$ is a metric, $D(X, Y) = 0$ iff $X = Y$ Furthermore, $D(X, Y) = 1$ if and only if $I(X, Y) = 0$ if and only if $X, Y$ are independendent.
 So we can take $D(X, Y)$ as a "dependence distance".
 The closer a variable $Y$ is to $X$, the more it depends on $X$.

 Of course, we don't know the true distributions of the random variables in this data set, but the sample size is large enough that the sample distributions should be a good approximation.

+We'll look at the dependence distance among variables with feature selection in mind, namely the possibility of removing redundant variables.

 ```python